AKA Eurocard frames AKA IEC 60297 sub-racks. supermoduul.com have them cheap.

 If you choose Express Mail as I did, the delivery guy will collect the VAT and handling charge.
 Have some change ready.

-Until a couple years ago, Farnell France would only deal with businesses.
+Until the second half of the 2000's, Farnell France would only deal with businesses.
 They will now sell to individuals.
 There is a minimum order and you will pay shipping but it's very reasonable.

 There are sometimes delays but the goods usually do arrive.